 Stainless is always a good choice for cookware and food storage devices.
 Purchase the ECOlunchbox Trio Bento Lunchbox.

 We hope you learnt something new about safer, healthier food storage devices.
-If you have a favourite brand or tupperware, share your recommendations with us below in the comments!
+If you have a favorite brand or tupperware, share your recommendations with us below in the comments!